Standardized Testing

 12th Grade and Postgraduates

 - Most seniors and some postgraduates retake the SAT and ACT in the fall.
 NMH offers a limited number of test dates.
-For weekend SAT tests, students register through the SAT website.
-For midweek “School Day” SAT tests, students register through the school.
+For weekend SATs, students register through the SAT website.
+For midweek “School Day” SATs, students register through the school.
 For the ACT, students register themselves and use the NMH code.

 - NMH offers AP exams in May.
 Students must sign up for AP exams using the AP Classroom code provided by their teacher.
 Students who wish to take the exam must contact the school’s AP coordinator.